 As a school employee, you enjoy the benefit of a guaranteed lifetime income through your pension plan that many people don’t have access to.
 Did you know that most pension plans do not provide enough coverage alone for most retirees?
-Only 21% of workers are very confident about having enough money for a comfortable retirement.
+Only 18% of workers are very confident about having enough money for a comfortable retirement and confidence only seems to be going lower as 21% of workers felt very confident in 2017.1

 The good news is you have access to other ways to supplement your pension check to plan for a comfortable retirement.